ccshiro/ssi/README.md

 using Python for a project, so keep that in mind when haiting on the code quality... or lack thereof.

+The code is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.

 # Features

 Features of the program: